ahmedalgzery/Books-Store/README.md

 ---

 *Note: This README is a general template and may need customization to reflect the specific details of the Bookstore App.
-It is recommended to update the sections with accurate information about the app's features, installation process, and dependencies before publishing.*
+It is recommended to update the sections with accurate information about the app's features, installation process, dependencies, and screenshots before publishing.*